 - 12 CEs for LMFTs, LPCCs, LEPs, LCSWs (and associates) provided by RECAMFT.org.

-- PDF flyer coming soon.
+- PDF flyer here.
 Please forward to interested parties.

 Presenters: Drs.
 Ruzek and Watson are nationally-acclaimed PTSD experts, authors, educators and clinical psychologists focusing on disaster-behavioral-health interventions, disaster-mental-health, early intervention, and resilience.
 They have authored numerous evidence-based research articles, toolkits, and courses related to burnout and secondary traumatic stress, provider resilience, disaster mental health, assessment of PTSD, and anger- and sleep-management.
 Each serve as experts on numerous national committees, boards, organizations, and special-interest groups related to PTSD.

 Course Description: Skills for Psychological Recovery (SPR) is an intervention that aims to help survivors gain skills to manage distress and cope with post-disaster stress and adversity.
 It utilizes simplified skills-building components from evidence-based mental health treatments that have been found helpful in a variety of post- trauma situations.
 This SPR training will train practitioners to assist moderately-distressed fire survivors in effectively using these skills.
 These SPR skills include: Problem Solving, Helpful Thinking, Building Healthy Social Connections, Positive Activity Scheduling and Managing Reactions.